KamasamaK/vscode-cflint/README.md

 ## Known Issues/Limitations

 1. Not an issue with the extension itself, but be aware that **CFLint** is a heavy/slow application compared to most linters.
-Some things may be able to be done with the extension that account for this.
+Some things are done with the extension to account for this.
-1. As of this writing, **CFLint** (v1.2.3) often misreports column numbers.
+1. As of this writing, **CFLint** (v1.2.0) often misreports column numbers.
+1. **CFLint v1.2.2** introduced a change in output that makes it not parsable ([Issue #448](https://github.com/cflint/CFLint/issues/448)).
+This was not resolved for v1.2.3.
+Please continue to use 1.2.0 until a fix is issued, expected in v1.3.0.

 ## Future Plans